biologist79/ESPuino/README.md

 * please note: by using audiobook-mode any playlist-savings will be overwritten with every start unless the RFID-cards in setup() are commented out.
 Main way to link RFID to an action will be a webservice (still under development)
 * If you're using Arduino-IDE please make sure to change ESP32's partition-layout to `No OTA (2MB APP/2MB Spiffs)` as otherwise the sketch won't fit into the flash-memory.
 * compile and upload the sketch
 * Please keep in mind that working SD is mandatory.
 Unless `SD_NOT_MANDATORY_ENABLE` is not set, Tonuino will never fully start up if SD is not working.
-Only use `SD_NOT_MANDATORY_ENABLE` for debugging as for normal operational mode, not having SD working doesn't make sense!
+Only use `SD_NOT_MANDATORY_ENABLE` for debugging as for normal operational mode, not having SD working doesn't make sense.
+* If you want to monitor the battery-voltage, make sure to enable `MEASURE_BATTERY_VOLTAGE`.
+Make sure to use a voltage-divider as voltage of a LiPo is way too high.
+For my tests I connected VBat with a serial connection of 130k + 390k resistors (VBat--130k--X--390k--GND).
+X is the measure-point where to connect the GPIO to.
+* If you're using a headphone-pcb with a [headphone jack](https://www.conrad.de/de/p/cliff-fcr1295-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-3-stereo-schwarz-1-st-705830.html) that has a pin to indicate if there's a plug, you can use this signal along with the feature `HEADPHONE_ADJUST_ENABLE` to limit the maximum headphone-voltage automatically.

 ## Starting Tonuino-ESP32 first time
 After plugging in it takes a few seconds until neopixel indicates that Tonuino is ready (by four (slow) rotating LEDs).
 If uC was not able to connect to WiFi, an access-point (named Tonuino) is opened and after connecting this WiFi, a [configuration-Interface](http://192.168.4.1) is available.
 Enter WiFI-credentials + the hostname (Tonuio's name) and save them and restart the uC.
 Then reconnect to your "regular" WiFi.
-Now you're ready to got: place your favourite RFID-tag next to the RFID-reader and the music should start to play.
-While the playlist is generated, fast-rotating LEDs are shown.
+Now you're ready to go: start learning RFID-tags via GUI.
+To reach the GUI enter the IP stated in the serial console or use the hostname.
+For example if you're using a Fritzbox as router and entered tonuino as hostname, in your webbrowser tonuino.fritz.box should work.
+After running the rfid-learning, place your RFID-tag next to the RFID-reader and the music (or whatever else you defined) should start to play.
+While the playlist is generated, fast-rotating LEDs are shown to indicate, that Tonuino is busy.
 The more tracks a playlist/directory contains the longer this step takes. <br >
 Please note: hostname can be used to call webgui or FTP-server.
 I tested it with a Fritzbox 7490 and worked fine.
 Make sure you don't use a name that already exists in you local network (LAN).

 ## After Tonuino-ESP32 is connected to your WiFi